 Short answer: Because it works.

-Longer answer: Because your sleeping pattern follows a rhythm and when you have a disruptive rhythm, you invariably end up with a resultant disrupted sleep.
+Longer answer: Because your sleeping pattern follows a rhythm and when you have a disrupted rhythm, you invariably end up with a resultant disruptive sleeping experience.

 A sleep schedule helps you to develop a pattern that helps to manipulate your neurohormones and create the ideal environment for rest.